shocking truth web hosting

 5. The Renewal Price Spike Trap

-That $3.95/month teaser usually jumps to $11.99 or more at renewal.
-Hidden renewal price spikes after first term are buried on page three of the checkout flow.
-Multiply by 36 months and you’re paying $431 instead of $142.
+That $3.95/month teaser jumps to $11.99+ at renewal.
+Multiply by 36 months and you pay $431 instead of $142.
 Month-to-month billing keeps hosts honest; upgrade only after 6–12 months of stable performance.

 6. Oversold Servers = Neighbor-Caused Crashes